whitneyburton/portfolios/students/1608-front/lacey-knaff/20170113-lacey-knaff-m3.md

 Great job running the posse for another mod!
 It's been a great part of the Turing community, and filled a real gap.

+Chelsea and Lacey are an incredible team.
+I always love participating in the Verou posse and I truly think they have done a great job with organizing and leading the group.
+They are always positive, hard working, and approachable.
+Thanks for putting together an amazing posse you two!

 ### Playing a Part

 * I attended morning coffee with the Joane Clarke Society on Tuesdays and intend on continuing to attend when I can.
 I enjoy getting to know ladies from other modules and feeling like I have a support group of women.